jtejeda21/ProjectTwo_GA/README.md

-## Strech goals/ Advanced features
+## Strech goals/ Advanced features:

 - An option to play vs. a computer with AI